cosmicjs/gatsby-source-cosmic/README.md

 ## Querying for Images
 > **Note**: `gatsby-plugin-image` (^2.25.0) is a required peer dependency to use these features.

-Image metadata fields create 3 different queryable fields in your graphql schema.
+Image `metadata` fields create 3 different queryable fields in your GraphQL schema.
 Here's what those fields would look like in a query:
 ```
 // src/pages/about.js